ESL Activities

 By far the best resource for this is here: Discovery’s PuzzleMaker.

 If you’re looking for a quick time-filler activity, then look no further than Word Challenge.
+Spelling games can be easily turned into Halloween spelling activities.
 It requires only the use of a whiteboard and a couple of markers, along with some Halloween vocabulary (either a list or you can make it up on the spot).

-The way it works is that students have to race to spell a word that you say out loud.
+The way it works is that students have to race to spell a word that the teacher says out loud.
 Want to try it out with your students?
 You can see all the details here:

 ESL Spelling Activity.